 As a mathematician and film buff, I seek out movies featuring STEM (science, technology, engineering, and mathematics) or science fiction themes and even reviewed a couple for The Conversation Canada in September during the Toronto International Film Festival.
 This year, it was the The Shape of Water I had to see.

-It is no surprise — now that the Oscar nominations have been revealed — that The Shape of Water has taken the lead.
+It is no surprise that The Shape of Water won Best Picture at the Oscars.
 Guillermo del Toro’s beautiful romance about choosing love over fear picked up 13 nominations including best picture, best director and best leading actress for Sally Hawkins.

 The Shape of Water is a gorgeous and entertaining movie, but it also has a timely, allegorical message about our willingness to accept difference.

 Three people, all from the margins, come together over their love for a humanoid sea creature and go to great lengths to save it.
 The humanoid creature is misunderstood — perhaps like the trio themselves in this early 1960s depiction.
 One is a person of colour, the other a gay man and the last one a “working class” woman rendered mute from traumatic childhood experiences.